biast12/tickets-docs/src/features/start-ticket-from-message.md

 This will also stop the `Conversation moved to ticket` message from being sent.

 ### Use Settings From Panel
 By default, tickets opened via the context menu use the `/open` command settings.
-If you wish to use the settings of a specific reaction panel, i.e. so you can use `Mention On Open`, select the panel you wish to use under the `Use Settings From Panel` dropdown.
+If you wish to use the settings of a specific `Ticket Panel`, i.e. so you can use `Mention On Open`, select the panel you wish to use under the `Use Settings From Panel` dropdown.

 ![Configuration](../../img/context_menu_panel.webp)